ZeroCool940711/new-frontera/docs/source/index.rst

 :doc:`topics/architecture`
-    See how Frontera works and its different components.
+    See how new_frontera works and its different components.

 :doc:`topics/frontier-api`
     Learn how to use the frontier.

 :doc:`topics/requests-integration`
-    Learn how to use Frontera with Requests.
+    Learn how to use new_frontera with Requests.

 :doc:`topics/examples`
-    Some example projects and scripts using Frontera.
+    Some example projects and scripts using new_frontera.

 :doc:`topics/tests`
-    How to run and write Frontera tests.
+    How to run and write new_frontera tests.

 :doc:`topics/loggers`
     A list of loggers for use with python native logging system.